manojkumar-ai-dev/python-learning/README.md

 # python-learning
-For python full stack developement and AI learning journey increase my ai and python knowledge
+For python full stack developement and AI learning journey increase my ai and python knowledge in